 The next time you get behind the wheel, or start your bike be prepared to look, remember what you’ve learned, and live.

-Deep South Crane & Rigging, LLC has prepared this article as an aid during meeting safety awareness topics that are required in our industry.
-We have used website resources that are linked throughout the article and do not claim to be an expert on this topic.
+Our industry takes pride in advancing safety in all aspects of life.
+Deep South Crane & Rigging, LLC's marketing team has prepared this content with the intent that it be shared as potential safety topics used to start meetings industry wide.
+We have used website resources that are sourced via links throughout the article and do not claim to be an expert on this topic.

 Safety Starts With Planning - A Glimpse Into Our Roadmap to Safety

 Looking through the lens of a 315,969-pound critical lift using the 1,000-ton VersaCrane CC-12000, Deep South highlights the importance of proper planning, good communication, and forming a partnership with clients to ensure safety on a jobsite.

 It’s important to remain vigilant and aware of your surroundings.
 In even the most familiar or seemingly harmless area, the potential for danger and accidents can be anywhere.
 Parking lots, whether at your office, your favorite store, or outside of a stadium all offer the possibility of accidents.
 However with a few helpful tips and best practices, making your way to and from your car can be a safe and pleasant.